Back To Charlemagne’s Time – A Day In Provins, France

 Provins, France.

 During a vacation in France, I was able to make the one hour drive south-east of Paris to visit Provins, France.
-Strategically situated along natural routes heading east and west, as well as north and south, the area has a recorded history of human settlement going back to the bronze age.
+Strategically situated along natural routes heading east and west, as well as north and south, the area has a recorded history of human settlement going back to the Bronze Age.
 The first historical evidence for the name of the town comes from 802, and directly from Charlemagne.
 As King, he ordered that Provins, as well as three other cities, were to be the sites to hold annual fairs.
-As such, each of these towns became centers of trade from across Europe and the Mediterranean.
+As such, each of these towns became wealthy centers of trade.
+Charlemagne’s fairs were incredibly successful, bringing together goods and ideas from across the continent, and helped to usher in the Early Renaissance and High Middle Ages.

 The keep of Provins.